giellalt/lang-sma/sma.md

  +Use/NG:e  EVENCOMP    ;
 ```

-# LEXICON ies_IE_EVEN3
+## LEXICON `ies_IE_EVEN3`
-This one gives EVEN Comporation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
+This one gives EVEN Comparation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
 ```
    :ie ATTR_S     ;
     N_IE_FORMS ;
    :ie EVENCOMP   ;
 ```

-# LEXICON ies_IE_EVEN3NOCOMP
+## LEXICON `ies_IE_EVEN3NOCOMP`
-This one gives EVEN Comporation, and -s in attributt and wowel in predikativ.
+This one gives EVEN Comparation, and -s in attributt and wowel in predikativ.
 ```
    :ie ATTR_S     ;
     N_IE_FORMS ;